Back

 In the process, we figured out that PayPal’s Mass Payments only works for companies registered in the USA.
 The problem was that our client decided to set up his business in Hong Kong.
 To solve this problem, we tried using different versions of PayPal’s API.

-A surprise twist: the day when our team started testing payments on real money, we figured out that PayPal stopped supporting credit card payments through API.
+A surprise twist: the day our team started testing payments on real money, we figured out that PayPal stopped supporting credit card payments through API.

 How the story ended: it didn’t work out with Braintree and we released the MVP with PayPal without credit cards —we needed to launch the product as soon as possible.